LaunchSchoolKalisz/LS170/study_guide/internet.md

 ## How does the Internet work?

 The Internet can be thought of as a series of different "layers" operating on top of one another: from the physical infrastructure on the lowest level to the protocols that control message syntax at the highest level.
 All of these layers working together facilitate _networked communication_.
 Each layer is governed by some sort of _protocol_, or system of rules, that allows it to perform a service to encapsulated data from the layer above.
+In other words, a PDU of a protocol at a higher layer is *encapsulated* in a PDU of a protocol at the current layer.

 When a user types a URL into an address bar, such as `www.google.com`, this triggers the _client_ (usually the browser) to send an HTTP request for the resource indicated by the address.
 HTTP is the protocol functioning at the highest layer, the _Application Layer_, and it controls the structure of messages exchanged between networked applications.
 It packages data into a PDU (protocol data unit) known as a Request or a Response.
 A Request is sent to a certain server to request a particular resource from the web.
 This might be a webpage, an image, or video file.